Armed Forces of the Kyrgyz Republic: Foreign military presence and international cooperation

 In terms of foreign presence, the U.S.-led Operation Enduring Freedom coalition used the Manas Air Base (Bishkek's international airport) until June 2014.
 In response, Russia set up the 999th Air Base at Kant to counter the American military presence in the former Soviet state.
 Moscow is believed to have promised Bishkek $1.1 billion for modernizing its army.
 Agreements to this effect were reached during the visits to Bishkek by Deputy Prime Minister Igor Shuvalov in August and President Vladimir Putin in September 2012.
+As of fall 2023, Russia supplies various military equipment and also begins to form a joint air defense system.
 Since May 1992, Kyrgyzstan has been a member of the Collective Security Treaty Organization.
 In addition, its leaders work within the framework of the Council of Ministers of Defense of the CIS.
 Kyrgyzstan hosted the Second CIS Military Sports Games in 2017 in Balykchy.
 The games included various competition in shooting, fighting, etc. On 16 July 2018, the opening of the Kyrgyz-Indian Mountain Training Center took place in Balykchy at the Edelweiss Training Center, built with funds allocated by the Government of India.

 The personnel of the armed forces also take part in UN peacekeeping missions.
 Currently, Kyrgyz forces are serving in Sierra Leone, Liberia, Sudan, East Timor, Ethiopia and Kosovo.